-1.0 POLICY
+1.0 Policy

-The Office of the Illinois State Treasurer ("Treasurer") has authority under Section 17 of the State Treasurer's Act (15 ILCS 505/17) to establish and administer a Public Treasurer's Investment Pool to supplement and enhance investment opportunities otherwise available to custodians of public funds for public agencies in the State of Illinois.
-The Public Treasurer's Investment Pool is a local government investment pool known as "The Illinois Funds."
-Under this instrument, The Illinois Funds Local Government Investment Pool Investment Policy Statement ("Policy"), it is the policy of the Treasurer to invest funds pooled by local and State custodians of public funds for public agencies in The Illinois Funds in a manner that will provide safety to the principal investment, meet the daily cash flow demands of participants, and seek the highest investment return, using authorized instruments in accordance with all State statutes governing the investment of public funds.
-It is the policy of The Illinois Funds to operate in a manner consistent with Securities and Exchange Commission Rule 2a7 (17 CFR § 270.2a-7).
+The Office of the Illinois State Treasurer ("Treasurer") is authorized under Section 17 of the State Treasurer's Act (15 ILCS 505/17) to establish and administer a Public Treasurer's Investment Pool to supplement and enhance investment opportunities otherwise available to custodians of public funds for public agencies in the State of Illinois.
+The Illinois Public Treasurer's Investment Pool is a local government investment pool known as "The Illinois Funds."
+Under this Illinois Funds Local Government Investment Pool Investment Policy Statement ("Policy"), it is the policy of the Treasurer to invest funds pooled by local and State custodians of public funds for public agencies in The Illinois Funds of public funds for public agencies in a manner that will provide safety to the principal investment, meet the daily cash flow demands of participants, and seek the highest investment of public funds.
+The Illinois Funds operates in a manner consistent with Securities and Exchange Commission Rule 2a-7 (17 CFR § 270.2a-7).

-2.0 OBJECTIVE
+2.0 Investment Policy Committee